chainskills/devoxxma-2019-hands-on/step10/README.md

 ## 11. Interact with the contract

+The Dapp deployed for the talk is available here: https://chainskills.github.io/devoxxma-2019-hands-on

+Metamask has to be switched to Ropsten and you have to create an account and ask some ETH.

 Through the Greeetings Dapp, interact with the smart contract:

 - Switch Metamask accounts to see that additional features are only available for the contract owner